cloudshiftstrategies/flask_lambda_lab/README.md

 pip install Flask
 pip install zappa

-## This is lesson 2 branch
+## This is lesson 3 branch

-In this lesson we will make the hello world application a little prettier using CSS and templates
+In this lesson we will setup an s3 bucket to store image files and cretae a lambda trigger that creates thumbnails on upload